Orrish-Automation/orrish-core/README.md

 <details>
 <summary><b>Manual Setup:</b></summary>

-If you don't have docker installed or if you want to setup manually, follow below process
+If you don't have docker installed or if you want to set up manually, follow below process
   - Clone/download this repo.
-  - Run `pushJarAndStartFitnesse.sh` If the port 80 is already in use or if you want to start manually, refer the help section.
+  - Run `pushJarAndStartFitnesse.sh` :green_book: If the port 80 is already in use or if you want to start manually, refer the help section.
 </details>

-## FitNesse specific tasks
+## :book: FitNesse specific tasks

 <details>
 <summary>Expand to see suggested collaboration steps in regards to FitNesse.</summary>